paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Tree Walking

-All the tree walking methods can be given a path to travel up or down the tree.
+You can give All the tree walking methods a path to travel up or down the tree.
 The question is, which way is up?
 If we are using a tree from nature, the root is down, and we go up to branches and leaves.
 Then again we represent tree structures on the page and screen with the root on the left with branches and leaves to the right.

 Most provide a path to follow.
 It can be a single string with a `.`  separating nodes or a list of objects for non-string keys.
 You can walk back towards the root with `..` with each additional dot being another step back.